sbtah/Sbtah/README.md

-# Hi there, I'm Sbtah! 👋
+# Hi there, I'm Grzegorz! 👋

 I'm a self taught Python Developer with proficiency in Python, SQL, Linux, Bash, and Docker.
 I enjoy writing clean and efficient code, and I am always eager to learn new technologies.